christophsax/seasonalview/README.md

 ### License and Credits

 **seasonalview** is free and open source, licensed under GPL-3.
-It is built on top of a large number of fantastic open source software.
-It uses [shiny](https://cran.r-project.org/package=shinyl) and [shinydashboard](https://cran.r-project.org/package=shinydashboardl), through which it accesses [bootstrap](http://getbootstrap.com) and [AdminLTE](https://almsaeedstudio.com/themes/AdminLTE/index2.html), which in turn depend on a plethora of open source web technologies themselves.
-It also uses the [dygraphs](http://dygraphs.com), and of course [seasonal](https://cran.r-project.org/package=seasonal), [x13binary](https://cran.r-project.org/package=x13binary) and [X-13ARIMA.SEATS](https://www.census.gov/srd/www/x13as/), the wonderful seasonal adjustment software by the U.S. Census Bureau.
+It is built on top of a large number of fantastic open source tools It uses [shiny](https://cran.r-project.org/package=shinyl) and [shinydashboard](https://cran.r-project.org/package=shinydashboardl), through which it accesses [bootstrap](http://getbootstrap.com) and [AdminLTE](https://almsaeedstudio.com/themes/AdminLTE/index2.html), which in turn depend on a plethora of open source web technologies themselves.
+It also uses [dygraphs](http://dygraphs.com), and, of course, [seasonal](https://cran.r-project.org/package=seasonal), [x13binary](https://cran.r-project.org/package=x13binary) and [X-13ARIMA.SEATS](https://www.census.gov/srd/www/x13as/), the wonderful seasonal adjustment software by the U.S. Census Bureau.